 Which Players like to Straddle in Poker?

 It’s probably obvious already but the players most likely to straddle are the aggressive types.
-Naturally, as is the case with all things in poker, there are no absolutes.
+Naturally, as is the case with all things when you play poker, there are no absolutes.
 A tight player can use an effective poker straddle strategy to their advantage by maintaining a narrow opening range.

 However, in general, straddles are favored by those with wider ranges.
 Moreover, they are particularly appealing to players with stacks.
 In this situation, this extra blind bet allows them to leverage their stack and apply pressure to their opponents.